 - Orange 3G: The name “3G” stands for “three groups” because the class is divided into three workout groups.
 One group starts on the treadmill, one group works on the weight floor, and the third group works on the rower.
 Each group consists of 12 members, and a total of 36 members are in this class.
 It is a 60 min class.

-- Lift 45: The Lift 45 class is a weightlifting-focused class that is designed to help individuals build strength and tone their muscles.
-The class is 45 minutes long and includes a variety of weightlifting exercises, such as squats, deadlifts, and presses.
+- Strength 50: The Strength-50 is a weightlifting-focused class that is designed to help individuals build strength and tone their muscles.
+The class is 50 minutes long and includes a variety of weightlifting exercises, such as squats, deadlifts, and presses.

 - Orange 90: The Orange 90 class is a 90-minute version of the Orangetheory Fitness class.
 It is designed for individuals who are looking for a more challenging and intense workout.
 The class includes longer blocks of time on each station, including the treadmill, rower, and weight floor.